putting the quest in questionable since '85

-I was born and raised in Seattle.
-For over one hundred years, both sides of my family have lived here for over one hundred years, so it certainly feels like home.
-While I love the finer things that this city provides (most notably coffee and beer), I love it most for its beautiful setting and proximity to some of the best natural environments around.
+Born and raised in Seattle.
+For over one hundred years, both sides of my family have called this place home.
+While I love the finer things that the city provides, I love it most for its beautiful setting and proximity to some of the best natural environments around.
 I much prefer life outside.

-I dabbled in many activities throughout childhood, and played a few organized sports (soccer, tennis, golf).
+I dabbled in many activities throughout childhood and played a few sports (soccer, tennis, golf).
 Traditional structures of organization have never really suited me.
 I did not enjoy taking classes or going to camps.
 I mostly preferred to teach myself things.
-Though the process more difficult, filled with more mistakes and undoubtedly much slower, I have always gained a greater understanding because of the meaningful application, to me.
-(Care gives purpose).
+Though the process is more difficult, filled with more mistakes, and undoubtedly much slower, I have always gained a greater understanding because of the meaningful application, to me.

-Even though high school soccer was a less than inspiring experience, I somehow managed to walk-on to a highly competitive D-II collegiate program my freshman year, (which was a fantastic experience, despite the climate of Miami, FL).
+Though my high school soccer experience was less than inspiring, I somehow managed to walk on (unknowingly) to a highly competitive D-II collegiate program my freshman year, (which was a fantastic experience, despite the climate of Miami, FL).
 Senior year I made the difficult decision to 'retire' and not continue playing, which meant exploring a life not structured around soccer for the first time.
 This gave me the opportunity to seek fitness (and life) on my own terms, and I never looked back.
-I graduated with a BS in Exercise Science and the intention of transitioning into Physical Therapy, but found that personal training could best serve the missing crossroads between health, medicine, and fitness.
+I graduated with a BS in Exercise Science and the intention of transitioning into Physical Therapy but found that personal training could best serve the missing crossroads between health, medicine, and fitness.

 This was right after I scored my first collegiate goal.

 It was not the result of time spent in the gym strength training, but it sure was the result of a lot of time spent practicing.
 I hadn't stepped foot into a gym until college.
 The sports teams utilized a conventional strength and conditioning program and the only thing I remember about it was my first bench press experience- I couldn't bench the bar.
 Good times.